D4rK7355608/com.d4rk.musicsleeptimer.plus/README.md

 </details>

 ## 🛑 Disclaimer!
+- Don't look for a launcher icon, this app only provides a Quick Settings Tile.
+- Only use the GitHub Issues section if you discover issues with the code itself.
+Do not mistake the Issues page as a help desk.
+For support, information and requests, please contact d4rk7355608@gmail.com.
-- Music Sleep Timer is a third party application to help the user to stop music players, video players, and Spotify easily with some extra options.
+- Music Sleep Timer Plus is a third party application to help the user to stop music players, video players, and Spotify easily with some extra options.
 Every music and video player belong to their respective owners.
-- By using Music Sleep Timer you won't search on how to turn off music automatically on Android or How do I set a sleep timer on my Android?
-Because our app do the job for you.
+- By using Music Sleep Timer Plus you won't search on how to turn off music automatically on Android or How do I set a sleep timer on my Android?
+Because our app does the job for you.

 ## 💬 Feedback!
-If you have any suggested features or improvement, please leave a comment.
+We are constantly updating and improving Music Sleep Timer Plus to give you the best possible experience.
+If you have any suggested features or improvements, please leave a review.
 In case something is not working correctly please let me know.
-When posting low rating please describe what is wrong to give the possibility to fix that issue.
+When posting a low rating please describe what is wrong to give the possibility to fix that issue.

-Rate us 5 stars ⭐⭐⭐⭐⭐ if you are happy with the app.
+Thank you for choosing Music Sleep Timer Plus.
+We hope you enjoy using our app as much as we enjoyed creating it for you!
+Rate us 5 stars ⭐⭐⭐⭐⭐ if you are happy with the app! ❤

 ## 👨🏻‍💻 &nbsp;More About Me:
 <a href="mailto:d4rk7355608@gmail.com"><img src="https://img.shields.io/badge/d4rk7355608@gmail.com-red?style=for-the-badge&logo=gmail&logoColor=white"/></a>